discretize/discretize-guides/fractals/urban-battlegrounds/index.md

 <Image src="fractals/urban-battlegrounds/images/the_courtyard.jpg" title="The courtyard"/>

 ## <Boss red/> Captain Ashym
 Stack <Effect name="might"/> while Captain Ashym runs towards you.
 Break his defiance bar as frequent as possible and be careful with his *Meteor Shower* AoE skill.
 He also tends to block multiple times during the fight, stop wasting your skills in that case.

+Also pay attention to his boons as <Boon name="retaliation"/> deals high damage to yourself.
 At 25% health, he will equip a *Fiery Greatsword* and gain additional skills, just make sure to end the fight quickly.